Doobie Brothers Bonus 8-Pack

 Full Lifetime Access to this package

-the Doobie Brothers pack contains acoustic lessons on some of their biggest hits, a couple fingerpicking novelty pieces, and two bonus electric lessons from Max Rich on Listen To The Music and China Grove.
+The Doobie Brothers pack contains acoustic lessons on some of their biggest hits, a couple fingerpicking novelty pieces, and two bonus electric lessons from Max Rich on Listen To The Music and China Grove.

 Lessons